frankamato7/ai-automation-roadmap-modules/README.md

 - Control flow: `if / elif / else`, `while` loops
 - Working with Python data structures: lists, dictionaries, sets, tuples
 - Using the `random` module for simple game logic
+- Defining and calling functions
+- Creating and importing your own Python modules
 - Git and GitHub basics (init, add, commit, push)

 ## 📁 Mini-Projects Included